willemsk/phdthesis-text/README.md

   * Chapter 1.
 Biological nanopores
   * Chapter 2.
 Aims
 * **Part II.
 Results**
   * Chapter 3.
-Equilibirum electrostatics of biological nanopores
+Equilibrium electrostatics of biological nanopores
   * Chapter 4.
 Trapping of a single protein inside a nanopore
   * Chapter 5.
 An improved PNP-NS framework
   * Chapter 6.
 Modeling the transport of ions and water through ClyA